Cricket in Western Australia: World Series Cricket

 Gloucester Park, a trotting track in Perth, hosted seven World Series International Cup matches and one SuperTest in 1978 as part of the World Series Cricket (WSC) competition organised by Kerry Packer.
 The Western Australian cricketers who signed with WSC were Ross Edwards, Bruce Laird, Rob Langer, Dennis Lillee, Mick Malone, Rod Marsh and Dennis Yagmich.
 These cricketers were barred from playing cricket for Western Australia for the time they were signed with WSC, but most returned to state cricket after the WSC-ACB truce in 1979.

 Recent years

 The Perth Scorchers were formed in 2011 to represent the state in the Big Bash League for the 2011–12 season.

 Venues

-The WACA Ground in Perth, Fremantle Oval in Fremantle, Hands Oval in Bunbury and the new Perth Stadium in Burswood have hosted major matches in Western Australia.
+The WACA Ground in Perth, Fremantle Oval in Fremantle, Hands Oval in Bunbury and the Perth Stadium in Burswood have hosted major matches in Western Australia.
 Fremantle Oval is no longer used for cricket.

 Gloucester Park, a racecourse in Perth, was used for World Series Cricket matches from 1977–79.

 Lilac Hill in Midland hosted the annual Lilac Hill Match from 1990–2008, and also hosted a women's one-day international match between Australia and New Zealand in 2005.

-List of venues in Western Australia-: